-In 1996 Stats SA ran the first Population Census to enumerate the entire South African population.
+In 1996, Statistics South Africa ran the first Population Census to enumerate the entire South African population.
 Logistically it was a huge undertaking and its importance in terms of government policy direction and resource allocation could not be overstated.
-Stats SA had clear goals for the census:
+Statistics South Africa had clear goals for the census:

 - Make the census as accurate and useful as possible.

 - Share as much data as possible with as many people as possible.

 - Provide users with the tools they need to be able to easily access and analyze data.

 - Make Statistics South Africa the preferred supplier of quality statistics.